celiawangjq/myprojects/README.md

-#pumpkins🎃
+🎃 Pumpkin Analysis Project

-this project used data from tidytuesday 2021-10-19 to analyze the pumpkine weight & region etc and made two interesting gifs
+This project leveraged data from TidyTuesday 2021-10-19 to conduct a comprehensive analysis of pumpkin weights, regions, and more.
+The outcome of this analysis resulted in the creation of two captivating GIFs.